govindrathore27/10-Days-of-Stats/Day 4/Readme.md

 # Day 4
-We will learn about various distributions such as binomial .
+We will learn about various distributions such as binomial and geometric distributions.

-p.s.:
+Note:
 Day 2 and Day 3 were multiple choice type questions so there is no code.